Rudrapreeth/Angular-18-Assignments/README.md

-# Angular 18 Feature
+# Angular 18 Assignments

-This repository contains Angular 18 feature demonstrations organized by core concepts.
+This repository contains Angular 18 features organized by core concepts.
 Built and tested using **Visual Studio Code**, this project is ideal for learning and practicing fundamental Angular features including component communication, data binding, directives, forms, routing, and more.

 ## 📁 Folder Structure